wildape1/ECE434/hw05/README.md

     This address (0xbe903c48) is in our stack frame This address (0x465010) is in our bss section
     This address (0x465008) is in our data section
+## Kernel Modules
+### Part 1
+Files for this section are under the hello directory.
+Run the following commands to ensure the module is working.

+    make
+    sudo insmod hello.ko
+    sudo rmmod hello.ko
+    dmesg -H | tail -2
+### Part 2
+Files for this section are under the ebbchar directory.
+Run the following commands to ensure the module is working.

+    make
+    sudo insmod ebbchar.ko
+    dmesg -H | tail -4
+    ./test
+    dmesg -H | tail -8
+### Part 3
+Files for this section are under the gpio directory.
+Run the following commands to ensure the module is working.

+    make
+    sudo insmod gpio_test.ko
+    tail -f /var/log/kern.log